Myosotis umbrosa

 Myosotis umbrosa is a species of flowering plant in the family Boraginaceae, endemic to the South Island of New Zealand.
 Heidi Meudt, Jessica Prebble and Michael Thorsen described the species.
 Plants of this species of forget-me-not are perennial with a prostrate habit, bracteate inflorescences, and white corollas.

 Taxonomy and etymology

 Myosotis umbrosa Meudt et al. is in the plant family Boraginaceae and was originally described in 2018 by Heid Meudt, Jessica Prebble and Michael Thorsen.
-It is morphologically most similar to M. antarctica and M. lyallii, but can be distinguished from them and other bracteate-prostrate species of Myosotis by a combination of retrorse (backward facing) hairs on the underside of the leaf, hooked hairs on the base of the calyx, and flowers sometimes slightly below cauline leaf axils.
+It is morphologically most similar to M. antarctica and M. lyallii, but can be distinguished from them and other bracteate-prostrate species of Myosotis by a combination of retrorse (backward facing) hairs on the underside of the leaf, hooked hairs and retrorse hairs on the base of the calyx, and flowers sometimes slightly below cauline leaf axils.

 The type specimen of Myosotis umbrosa is lodged at the herbarium (WELT) of the Museum of New Zealand, Te Papa Tongarewa.